Frazz by Jef Mallett for September 25, 2013

 5. Cheese man

-pumaman almost 11 years ago
+pumaman about 11 years ago

 But isosceles sounds so much smarter.
 Anyway, this reminds me of something Steinbeck said in Cannery Row, “the world is once again spinning on greased grooves”.